-- 12.9 Recognising the categories of investment available and the rating criteria detailed above - (a) the County Council currently manages all its cash balances internally; - (b) ongoing discussions are held with the County Council's Treasury Management Advisor on whether to consider the appointment of an external fund manager(s) or continue investing in-house - any decision to appoint an external fund manager will be subject to Member approval; - (c) the County Council's cash balances consist of two basic elements.
+- 12.8 Recognising the categories of investment available and the rating criteria detailed above - (a) the County Council currently manages all its cash balances internally; - (b) ongoing discussions are held with the County Council's Treasury Management Advisor on whether to consider the appointment of an external fund manager(s) or continue investing in-house - any decision to appoint an external fund manager will be subject to Member approval; - (c) the County Council's cash balances consist of two basic elements.
 The first element is cash flow derived (debtors/creditors/timing of income compared to expenditure profile).
-The second, core element, relates to specific funds (reserves, provisions, balances, capital receipts, funds held on behalf of other organisations etc.); - (d) having given due consideration to the County Council's estimated level of funds and balances over the next three financial years, the need for liquidity and day to day cash flow requirements it is forecast that a maximum of £20m of the overall balances can be prudently committed to longer term investments (e.g. between 1 and 5 years); - investments will accordingly be made with reference to this core element and the County Council's ongoing cash flow requirements (which may change over time) and the outlook for short term interest rates (i.e. rates for investments up to 12 months); - (f) the County Council currently has one non-specified investment over 364 days; - (g) bank rate was cut to 0.25% in August and underpins investment returns.
-It is not expected to start increasing until mid 2019;

-The County Council will, therefore, avoid locking into long term deals while investment rates continue to be at historically low levels unless attractive rates are available with counterparties of particularly high creditworthiness which make longer term deals worthwhile and within a 'low risk' parameter.
-No trigger rates will be set for longer term deposits (two or three years) but this position will be kept under constant review and discussed with the Treasury Management Advisor on a regular basis.

-(h) for its cash flow generated balances the County Council will seek to utilise 'business reserve accounts' (deposits with certain banks and building societies), 15, 30 and 100 day accounts and short dated deposits (overnight to three months) in order to benefit from the compounding of interest.
+The second, core element, relates to specific funds (reserves, provisions, balances, capital receipts, funds held on behalf of other organisations etc.); - (d) having given due consideration to the County Council's estimated level of funds and balances over the next three financial years, the need for liquidity and day to day cash flow requirements it is forecast that a maximum of £40m of the overall balances can be prudently committed to longer term investments (e.g. between 1 and 5 years); - investments will accordingly be made with reference to this core element and the County Council's ongoing cash flow requirements (which may change over time) and the outlook for short term interest rates (i.e. rates for investments up to 12 months); - (f) the County Council currently two one non-specified investment over 365 days; - (g) bank rate increased to 0.50% in November and underpins investment returns.
+Investment returns are expected to rise gently over the next 3 years; - The County Council will, therefore, avoid locking into long term deals while investment rates continue to be at historically low levels unless attractive rates are available with counterparties of particularly high creditworthiness which make longer term deals worthwhile and within a 'low risk' parameter.
+No trigger rates will be set for longer term deposits (two or three years) but this position will be kept under constant review and discussed with the Treasury Management Advisor on a regular basis. - (h) for its cash flow generated balances the County Council will seek to utilise 'business reserve accounts' (deposits with certain banks and building societies), 15, 30 and 100 day accounts and short dated deposits (overnight to three months) in order to benefit from the compounding of interest.